 Note: Since each bank has distinct requirements for documents, you should check with the bank first.

-How to pay off student loan?
+How to pay off Student Loan in India?

 When you don't have enough money to pay for higher education, it is best to get a student loan.
 The difficulty arises when you have to pay back the borrowed sum plus interest.
-There is the chance of falling into debt.
+There is a chance of falling into debt.
 We have a blog catering to repaying student loans fast to help you out in the process.
-After repayment begins, a student loan is meant to be returned in 5-7 years.
+After repayment begins, a student loan in India is meant to be returned in 5-7 years.
 A maximum of two years of additional time may be given to the student to finish the course if they are unable to do so in the allotted period.
 You usually have up to 10 years to pay back the entire loan.

 Step 1: Determine whether the bank recognises the course or institution you wish to enrol in.
-For this you can go to your desired bank, and derive information about the same.
+For this, you can go to your desired bank and derive information about the same.

 Step 2: Calculate the amount of loan you'll require.
 Make a rough estimate of the loan amount you'll need, then talk to your family about how much they can afford.